aptima-ai/aptima_framework/docs/ten_framework/dependencies.md

 C macros for hash tables and more.

 > ⚠️ **Note:**
-> We have significantly modified `uthash` to conform to the naming conventions and folder structure of the TEN framework.
+> We have significantly modified `uthash` to conform to the naming conventions and folder structure of the APTIMA framework.
 Please refer to the files under `core/include/ten_utils/container` that have `uthash` mentioned in the file headers.

 ## uuid4